Newsletter Subscribe

 Beef mince, Cream cheese, Potatoes, Worcestershire sauce, Oyster Sauce, Celery salt, Butter, Beef Stock Cube, Store-bought frozen vegetables (Carrots, Peas, Corn and Green Beans), Onion and Lemon.

-Worcestershire sauce and oyster sauce add much flavour to the beef mince.
-We’ve skipped out on using salt, as the above condiments, along with the beef stock cube, will provide the right amount of sodium to flavor the meat.
-Using lemon in the beef mince will help to neutralize the overly beefy flavor while allowing the natural flavors to shine through.
+Worcestershire sauce and oyster sauce also contribute to the beef mince’s flavor.
+We have omitted salt from our recipe because these sauces, along with the beef stock cube, provide sufficient sodium to season the meat.
+Adding lemon juice to beef mince helps neutralize overly intense beefy flavors, allowing the natural flavors to emerge.

-Celery salt is the secret ingredient in this recipe; it adds that extra oomph to this recipe that will have your guests wondering, ‘What is that unique flavour, and where does it come from?’
+Celery salt is one of the main ingredients in this recipe; it adds that extra oomph that will have your guests wondering, ‘What is that unique flavour, and where does it come from?’
 If you don’t have celery salt, you can incorporate chopped celery into the beef mince.
 Make sure to finely chop it so that it doesn’t interfere with the overall texture of the beef mince.

-Sauté the vegetables: Now, let’s prepare the vegetables.
+Now, let’s prepare the vegetables.
 Preheat a pot on medium-high heat.
 Drizzle the olive or any cooking oil you prefer, then add the sliced onions and cook for a minute.
-When the onions become translucent, add the frozen vegetables and continue to sauté for two minutes while stirring occasionally.
+When the onions become translucent, add the frozen vegetables and continue to sauté for 2 minutes, stirring occasionally.

 Adjust the temperature to medium-low and cook for twenty minutes or until most liquid evaporates.
 Stir occasionally to ensure all the ingredients are well-cooked and all the flavours have melded.
 Preheat the oven to 180ºC / 356ºF.